 While it is possible that observers could have been describing the star as it appears when it is close to the horizon, with its colour affected by the Earth’s atmosphere, there has not been a single conclusive explanation for the discrepancy ever since the issue of Sirius’ colour first got serious attention at the Royal Society way back in 1760.

 Sirius’ flickering and colour changes, which have prompted some observers to report UFO sightings, can be explained by the fact that the star often appears low in the sky in northern latitudes and its light passes through a long column of air in our atmosphere and is affected by changes in the air’s temperature and density before it reaches observers.
 Sirius is not the only star affected by this phenomenon, but the changes in colour are more noticeable because the star is so bright and often appears near the horizon.

-In ancient Egypt, Sirius was known as Sopdet (Greek: Σῶθις, or Sothis).
-Sothis was identified with Isis, the goddess who was part of the triad with her husband Osiris and son Horus.
+In ancient Egypt, Sirius was known as Sopdet (Greek: Σῶθις, or Sothis), the goddess who was part of the triad with her husband Osiris and son Horus.
 The hieroglyph for Sothis has a star and a triangle.

 Egyptians based their calendar on the heliacal rising of Sirius in the era of the Middle Kingdom.
 The star’s rising marked the beginning of the new year and the event was celebrated with a festival known as “The Coming of Sopdet.”